leec313/LC-Bank/README.md

 ## Features left to implement

 - Two Factor Authentication:
-    To enhance the login process and the functionality of the "forgot credentials" feature, it would be beneficial to implement a system that sends a text message to the user containing a randomly generated 6-digit code.
+> To enhance the login process and the functionality of the "forgot credentials" feature, it would be beneficial to implement a system that sends a text message to the user containing a randomly generated 6-digit code.
 The user would need to enter the correct code to proceed, and if incorrect, they would be prompted to try again.
 This implementation would require linking the user's phone number to their account within the Google Sheet, as well as incorporating more advanced coding techniques into the program.

-- More use of ASCII art
+- More use of ASCII art:
-    In order to enhance the user experience, it could have been advantageous to incorporate additional ASCII art into the program.
+> In order to enhance the user experience, it could have been advantageous to incorporate additional ASCII art into the program.
 Alternatively, I chose to utilize Colorama, which enables the modification of text and background colors.
 Although the combined use of both ASCII art and Colorama could have potentially elevated the overall experience further.

-- More options in the main menu
+- More options in the main menu:
-  Including additional options in the main menu, such as the ability to choose other account types like Credit, Savings, and so on, could have been beneficial.
+> Including additional options in the main menu, such as the ability to choose other account types like Credit, Savings, and so on, could have been beneficial.
 However, due to time constraints and feasibility considerations, I decided to stick with a single account type, namely "current."
 If I had more time available, I believe implementing these additional options would have been relatively straightforward.

-- Transaction History
+- Transaction History:
-    Implement a feature that allows users to view their transaction history, providing them with a detailed record of their deposits, withdrawals, and account balance changes.
+> Implement a feature that allows users to view their transaction history, providing them with a detailed record of their deposits, withdrawals, and account balance changes.

-- Account Statements
+- Account Statements:
-    Provide users with the ability to generate and download account statements in a printable format, summarizing their financial activities within a specific time period.
+> Provide users with the ability to generate and download account statements in a printable format, summarizing their financial activities within a specific time period.

-- Interest Calculation
+- Interest Calculation:
-    Introduce an interest calculation feature that calculates and updates the account balance based on a predefined interest rate and compounding frequency.
+> Introduce an interest calculation feature that calculates and updates the account balance based on a predefined interest rate and compounding frequency.

 # Technology Used